jewettaij/visfd/doc/doc_filter_mrc.md

 the feature you are trying to detect, like a curve, surface, or edge).
 In order for two neighboring voxels to be in the same island, they must both have high saliency above the *threshold* parameter specified by the user.
-In this case, the "*threshold*" parameter determines how *membrane-like* a voxel must be in order for it to be included.
+For example, when detecting thin surfaces, the "*threshold*" parameter determines how *membrane-like* a voxel must be in order for it to be included.
 If the *threshold* parameter is chosen carefully, then these different islands will hopefully correspond to different membranes in the original image.